Hyde Park, Sydney: Developments from 1900 to 1930

 Director of the Botanic Gardens, Joseph Henry Maiden compiled a 42-page paper on "The Parks of Sydney" which he delivered to the Royal Society on 4 June 1902.
 Providing a schedule of Sydney's 207 "Public Parks and Recreation Reserves" set aside between January 1855 and April 1902, Maiden dealt with their administration, and how they were (or should be) planted, fenced and provided with paths, roads, seats, lights and other facilities, such as latrines, which were now provided "for women and children" in the Botanic Gardens, but not yet "in our parks, so far as I am aware".
 Maiden stressed that above all, 'in this democratic country, parks "should be inviolable".
 Their inalienability had to be rigorously guarded.
-He noted that fortunately "the battle of Hyde Park has been fought and won.
+He noted that "the battle of Hyde Park has been fought and won.
 Hyde Park will be immune from the builder and the railway constructor for a century, and if for so long, then it is safe for all time.
 For each generation is wiser than the preceding one...".
-He may, in retrospect, have been over-optimistic on these last two points.

 After addressing the Royal Society, Maiden was asked by Sydney Council to report on the state of the reserves within the city.
 He furnished an interim report in July 1903, before he had inspected Prince Alfred and Moore Parks, but many of his suggestions were of a general nature.
 The council should appoint a superintendent of parks: "trained professional gardeners, not labourers or handy men" should comprise the core of the staff; a nursery and depot were required; etc. With improvements, Elizabeth Street could become "the noblest street in Sydney"...More latrines were generally needed, and if "a convenience for females" were provided in Hyde Park, say near Park Street, it would, I feel sure be a boon'.
 His report went to Council in August 1903.

 Control of Hyde Park was vested by the Department of Lands in the then Sydney Municipal Council in 1904.
 A programme of upgrading began.
 By 1905 illumination of the whole of Hyde Park had been completed.